Local And Long Distance Moving

 Throw out Questionable Items

-Despite your efforts to use all your stored food, some leftovers will inevitably remain behind.
-Food that won’t make it to the donation box, nor get used up by the time you’re moving will often already be opened or expired.
+Much as you’ll want to put every ounce of food in your storage to good use, there’s just that leftover food that you won’t be able to take with you, won’t make it to the donation box, nor get used up by the time you’re moving.
+These often include foods that are already open or expired.
 When it comes to this type of food, you don’t have a choice but to throw it into the garbage.

 This includes the food affected by freezer burn.
-Ever seen a steak in the freezer that appears parched and discolored?
-Then you know what freezer burn is.
+If you have ever seen steak in the freezer that appears parched and discolored, then you know what freezer burn is.

 When you preserve food in the freezer for too long or without wrapping it tightly enough, the water content in it normally forms ice.
-These ice crystals can usually migrate from the food to the side of the freezer, which is usually the coldest part.
-As a result, the food becomes dehydrated, leading to apparent discoloration.
-Oxygen may also seep into the food, causing it to lose its flavor and color.
+These ice crystals can usually migrate from the food, such as frozen steak, to the side of the freezer, which is usually the coldest part.
+As a result, the food becomes dehydrated leading to the apparent discoloration.
+Oxygen may also seep in to the food causing it to lose its flavor and color.

-Food with freezer burn might not taste pleasant, but it’s still safe to eat, unlike food that has expired.
-So if money is tight, freezer-burned steaks may be your first meal in your new home.
-In a decade, you can look back and remember how real the struggle was when you moved into your new home.
+Though you may not like the taste and/or texture of food that has freezer burn, it is safe to eat, unlike expired ones.
+So if money is tight, freezer burned stakes may be your first meal in your new home.
+In a decade you can look back and remember how real the struggle was when you moved into your new home.

 • MM slash DD slash YYYY

-• By pressing submit, you agree to the Privacy Policy and Terms and Conditions.
+• By submitting this form, you agree to the Privacy Policy and Terms and Conditions.

 • This field is for validation purposes and should be left unchanged.